Underleaf Logo

 Version controlGit-compatible (plain text)Built-in version history

-CostFree (Overleaf) / Free (local)Free (with Google account)
+CostFree (online editors) / Free (local)Free (with Google account)

 When Google Docs Wins